thedeveloperhere/gsi-internship/README.md

 # Daily Standups

+## AUG 05 2020

+- After the morning session I went through the slides and read about documentation and its use and how good documentation helps us in maintaining a refrence to our work.
+After that I made a flowchart on draw.io about making tea(just for practice).
+- After that I read about mermaid js and about its use and why it is so popular.
+I used the live editor provided in github page of mermaid js and made some flowcharts for practice.
+I downloaded the mermaid cli and made a flowchart using vs code .
+  -The link to my repo https://github.com/thedeveloperhere/gsi-internship

 ## JULY 31 2020

 - For the todays session we had the salesforce website to understand.
 After the instructor gave us the slides.
 I went through the slides to understand the basic ideas about apex, lwc and aura and how to make our component, org and deploy our component to the org.
 I finished the tasks at the trailhead website and earned two badges and there after went to the reference links and read through it.